NBISweden/module-openrefine-dm-practices/_extras/exercises_april2021.md

 > > 5.
 On the left, click the `Undo/Redo` tab > `Apply...` A pop-up will appear.
 Paste the content of the `ENA_sample_metadata_script.txt` file and click `Perform operations`
 > > 6.
 On top right, click `Export` > `Tab-separated value`.
 A .tsv file will be exported to your default downloads folder.
 > >
+> > Detailed instructions of all the steps in the script can be found in episode 7 [Transforming and Selecting a Subset of the Data](../07-subsetting-the-data)
 > {: .solution}
 {: .challenge}